nabo

 Regarding the United States (U.S.), the fact that the enlistment was compulsory for all males between 18 and 45 years of age allows us to identify and methodically study a whole generation of Basque immigrants and descendants up to a second degree, which has been scarcely researched.
 In addition, the women who enlisted in the different branches of the army are also an important part of our research.
 In this way, the project aims to rescue memories of that generation, while enabling us to rigorously analyze the migratory and settlement process of these individuals as well as their families since the mid-19th century.

-We estimate that by 2025/2026 the biographies of all identified veterans will be finished, which, in turn, would make possible the ultimate goal of building a public memorial site to commemorate their service, heroic involvement, and sacrifice as part of our common Basque and Basque American legacy in the country.
+With the research project now nearing completion, the North American Basque Organizations (NABO) aims to build a public memorial site to commemorate their service, heroic involvement, and sacrifice as part of our common Basque and Basque American legacy in the country.

 The National Basque WWII Veterans Memorial